-In light of an horrific finding by a Pennsylvania grand jury, Matthews & Associates is investigating claims that Pennsylvania priests molested more than 1,000 kids, perhaps thousands, according to the grand jury.
+In light of an horrific report by a Pennsylvania grand jury in the summer of 2018, Matthews & Associates is investigating claims that Pennsylvania priests molested more than 1,000 kids, perhaps thousands, according to the grand jury.
 Contact us for a free legal consultation if you or someone you love was a victim of Pennsylvania priest abuse.

 Pennsylvania priests molested more than 1,000 Kids

 (August 15, 2018) Pennsylvania priests molested more than 1,000 kids in the last seven decades.
 That was the conclusion of a grand jury report released yesterday.
 The group was assigned to investigate the claims of priest-abuse victims.
 The grand jury found that hundreds of Pennsylvania’s Roman Catholic priests molested more than 1,000 children, and perhaps many, many more.
 The abuse took place from the 1940s to the present.
 And just as disturbingly, the jury found that senior church officials, including the current archbishop of Washington, D.C., systematically covered up the abuse.

 The grand jury heard testimony from dozens of witnesses and reviewed half a million pages of internal diocesan documents.
 The jury wrote of the documents they examined:

 The church reportedly “lost” many of its clergy abuse report records.